 If your Spouse is not a Singapore Citizen or a Permanent Resident (PR), do take note of the following set of eligibility conditions that apply to all schemes:

 Income ceiling: Unlike buying a BTO flat, there are no income ceilings that prevent you from buying an HDB resale flat.
 However, income ceilings still come into play when applying for CPF Housing Grants and HDB Concessionary Home Loans.

 Ownership of other properties (HDB or Private or Overseas): If you, or any other person in your resale flat application, own another HDB flat, or a private or overseas property, you are required to dispose of them within six months of your resale flat purchase transaction.

 Equipped with this knowledge, you are now ready to begin your resale HDB buying journey.

 Doing this will give you an instant assessment on your eligibility to buy an HDB resale flat as well as for CPF housing grants and HDB housing loan.

-Do note that if you are buying the flat with a partner or family, only one person would need to register your Intent to Buy.
-If you have engaged a property agent to aid in your buying process, they are not allowed to register the Intent to Buy on your behalf, but they can walk you through the process.
+Do note that if you are buying the flat with a partner or family, only one person would need to register their Intent to Buy.
+If you’ve engaged a property agent to aid in your buying process, they’re not allowed to register the Intent to Buy on your behalf, but they can walk you through the process.